 Flowers of different colors (white, pink, purple, etc.) gathered in groups up to 4 on long stems.

 It is a plant that is cultivated in many parts of the world, although is can also be found in the wild because it has become feral

 It is unclear the real origin of lentils though some historians put it at the Far East, southwestern Turkey or northern Syria where they seem to be collected along with other wild plants such as oats.
 Apparently in these areas even today you can find the species in the wild (Lens culinaris subsp. orientalis).

-No one knows exactly when it started to be grow.
+No one knows exactly when they started to be grown.
 The first remains of lentils have been found in excavations in Syria for more than 11000.
 In this case, they consist on collected seeds from wild plants.